ideamark/ideamark.github.io/wiki/howto/windows.md

 ## how to connect to samba on windows
 \\\\IP_or_PC_name\\share

-## can not access windows installer server
+## how to do when can not access windows installer server
 Open terminal, enter "msiexec /unregisteru", then enter "msiexec /regserver".

 ## how to fix grabled chinese on english windows